Updated: 5 November 2019

 - In the UK alone, it is estimated there are 80,000 people who present a sexual threat to children online.

-- The Home Secretary has announced the Government will publish a national strategy to tackle all forms of Child Sexual Abuse, which will build on our ambition and action to tackle all child sexual abuse, online and offline.
+- The Home Office has announced the government will publish a national strategy to tackle all forms of Child Sexual Abuse, which will build on our ambition and action to tackle all child sexual abuse, online and offline.

 - Our strategy will require Government, law enforcement, safeguarding partners and industry to take a more joined up approach to tackling all forms of child abuse and support all victims and survivors.